gaonkarr/VisualSearch_MXNet_CFN/README.md

 If you are using CLI to interact with AWS, then ensure CLI is configured.
 [Default region US-EAST-1, considering availability of used resources]

+Ensure that you have a KeyPair available to access the Deep Learning Instance.

 ## Steps to run VisualSearch_MXNet Workshop

 ### Create CloudFormation Stacks :
-1.Launch the CloudFormation templates in order mentioned above.
-Before creating the stacks ensure that you have a KeyPair available to access the Deep Learning Instance.
+1. Launch the CloudFormation templates in order described above.

 To launch using CLI :
 ```